 You do not have to make a final decision on your subject choices until you are actually here in Cambridge, but it is obviously important to think about it and to have got any relevant information.
 We will be asking you for your provisional options, or best guess at what you'd like to take, during September.
 I will be in touch about this again soon, but please let me know if I can offer any advice.

-A Mathematics Workbook is available on-line at http://www.maths.cam.ac.uk/undergrad/nst-prospective/workbook.pdf - this is fairly self-explanatory.
+A Mathematics Workbook is available here: http://www.maths.cam.ac.uk/undergrad/nst-prospective/workbook.pdf.
 It will be a good idea to go through this, check that you can do the easy bits, but do not worry if you get stuck on some of it.
-As it will say in the introduction, you can go over any problems when you get here.
-A paper copy of the workbook will be sent to you in mid-August.
+You can go over any problems when you get here.

 In addition to this workbook (which we do recommend that you go through), there are further maths problems and games at: http://nrich.maths.org/6884.
 You might find some of this useful to brush up on your maths skills – but it‘s definitely NOT mandatory!